niutech/typescript-compile/README.md

 TypeScript is developed by Microsoft Corp. under Apache 2.0 License.

 TypeScript Compile is developed by Jerzy Głowacki under Apache 2.0 License.

+TypeScript Compile has been updated for TypeScript 1.5-alpha by Mark Wylde under Apache 2.0 License.